Living on a boat sounds cool, but is it right for your lifestyle?

 5. Personal space – who needs it?!
 Living on a sailboat versus a house

 The number one question people ask us is, “How do you live on a sailboat and not kill your partner?”
-In most cases, there is no personal space on a boat.
+Unless you’re living on a luxury yacht, there is no personal space on a boat.

-Imagine that every time you walk from the kitchen to the bedroom you must ask your partner to move out of the way so you can pass, and that about sums it up.
+Imagine that every time you want to walk from the kitchen to the bedroom you have to ask your partner to move out of the way so you can pass, and that about sums it up.

-If this is your number one concern, consider looking at trawlers instead of living on a sailboat as you get way more living space and light on a 35-ft. trawler, than you do on a 35-ft. sailboat.
+If having less space is your number one concern, consider looking at trawlers instead of living on a sailboat as you get way more living space and light on a 35-ft. trawler, than you do on a 35-ft. sailboat.

 Boats you can live on:

-Floating homes are the most house-like boat living experience but they are generally permanently moored and are not convenient to move or travel with.
+As the name would suggest, floating homes are a type of boat that will give you the most house-like living experience.
+However, they are generally permanently moored and not convenient to move or travel with.
 They can cost as much as land-based houses to purchase.

-Houseboats offer space for comforts like a full-size fridge and kitchen.
-They’re great for travel in protected waters and some can even be beached on the land.
+Houseboats and canal boats offer space for comforts like a full-size fridge and kitchen.
+They’re great for travel in protected waters and in the case of houseboats, can even be beached on the land.

 Tugboats and Trawlers

-Tugboats and trawlers have decent head space and can accommodate comforts like big-screen TVs, full-size kitchens, showers and sometimes even bathtubs.
-As most living space is a above the water-line, they also tend to have lots of natural light.
+Tugboats and trawlers have decent headroom and can accommodate comforts like big-screen TVs, full-size kitchens, showers, and sometimes even bathtubs.
+As most living space is above the water-line, they also tend to have lots of natural light.

 6. The big compromise: creature comforts

 Most inexpensive liveaboard boats do not have hot showers and laundry.
-They also have tiny bathrooms, kitchens, and hardly any storage.
+They also have tiny bathrooms, kitchens, and hardly any storage space.

 Bear in mind, that some boats will be better set up for living aboard than others (we have a list of the best boats for living aboard).